Jozaru27/Critical-Level/README.md

 <br><br><br>

-Technologies used:<br>
+### Technologies used:

-Domain Host: No-IP<br>
+* NO-IP: Webpage hosting, DDNS, domain solving, IP forwarding, etc
-XAMPP - Apache testing, Database and a nexus on where to store files, apps and everything<br>
+* XAMPP - Apache testing, Database and a nexus on where to store files.
-HTML5 & CSS (Sass or Bootstrap): To create the webpage<br>
+* HTML5 & CSS (Sass or Bootstrap), JS: To create the webpage

 <br><br>